Custom Alert Details

 Configure Third-Party Integrations

-If you are using one of our partner integrations, you can send alerts to the appropriate teams to remediate issues as they arise.
-You can configure alerts for the following integrations:
+If you are using one of our partner integrations, you can send notifications to the appropriate teams to remediate issues as they arise.
+You can configure notifications for the following integrations:

 Slack